viking-frank/neurocats.github.io/_posts/2017-08-17-tensorflow.md

 ### Tensorboard
 I want to show you how you plot graphs with tensorboard (important for the lossfunction or basic analysis of you model).
+However I don't want to bore you.
+So we will explore tensorflows possibility to create derivations for a mathematical formula.

+Let's go to a tensor of rank zero.
+A scalar.

+Everybody knows the derivation of $x^{2}+1& we all know the chain rule and the basic patterns of building a derivation.

 ### Advanced Features
 #### Derivation